Graduate Diploma in Vocal Performance

 If you change your mind about applying, you can contact UCAS Conservatoires to cancel and request a refund.
 To be entitled to a refund you must cancel within 14 days of the date you submitted your application.
 You can find further details about how to do this, and also information about amending your application details, on the UCAS Conservatoires website.

 We are planning to audition in London for 2023 entry but applicants who cannot travel may submit a video audition instead.
 This option is open to all Principal Study specialisms, with the exception of Conducting, for which we hope to hold final round auditions live in London in Spring 2023.

-We are planning on holding auditions for most principal studies at our New York audition venue.
-We are still monitoring to see whether our other overseas audition venues will be possible for 2023 auditions - please check our Choosing where to audition page for updates.
+We are planning on holding auditions for most principal studies at some of our overseas locations.
+Please check our Choosing where to audition page for updates.

 Further information on deadlines and submission requirements for auditions by video recording can also be found on our Choosing where to audition page.

 All candidates will automatically be considered for scholarships on the basis of their audition, including those who audition by video.